Severe Thunderstorm Warning issued for Pima by NWS - News Break

 Severe Thunderstorm Warning issued for Pima by NWS

-Effective: 2021-07-09 15:17:00 PDT Expires: 2021-07-09 15:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Pima A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM MST FOR SOUTH CENTRAL PIMA COUNTY At 316 PM MST, a severe thunderstorm was located 8 miles northwest of Arivaca, or 20 miles west of Tubac, moving northwest at 15 mph.
+Effective: 2021-07-09 15:06:00 PDT Expires: 2021-07-09 15:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pima The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for South central Pima County in southeastern Arizona * Until 345 PM MST. * At 306 PM MST, a severe thunderstorm was located near Arivaca, or 14 miles west of Tubac, moving west at 5 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Arivaca and Arivaca Lake.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Arivaca and Arivaca Lake.
 This includes Route 286 between mile markers 3 and 21.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0